clutterstack/corro_client/README.md

 # CorroClient

+**The basis of this library was written the old-fashioned way in 2023 as modules within another project.
+I adulterated them with Claude in 2025, inside [another toy project](https://github.com/clutterstack/corro-port-ex), and the first upload of it as a library, including the initial version of this README, is the result of my asking Claude Sonnet to extract it into a library.
+As of this writing, I haven't even checked if it works.**

 A comprehensive Elixir client library for interacting with [Corrosion](https://github.com/superfly/corrosion) database clusters.

 Corrosion is a SQLite-based distributed database that provides strong consistency with multi-master replication.
 This library provides a complete interface for working with Corrosion clusters from Elixir applications.